gitKrystan/2025-emberfest/slides.md

 <!--
 You might know quite a bit about **one data library** in particular...

-(clickl) And you might even be expecting me to talk about that library.
+* And you might even be expecting me to talk about *that* library.

-(click) **But I'm not.**
+* **But I'm not.**
 Instead, I want you to pretend you've never seen that library before.

-(click) We're going to explore a new library, with new patterns.
+* We're going to explore a new library, with new patterns.
 We're going to "boldly go where our data has never gone before."
 -->

 ---